If you experience circumstances that could affect your ability to perform in assessments you may be able to apply for

 The University’s definition is that they are “Exceptional circumstances which are outside of the control of the student and which have prevented, or will prevent them from performing in assessment at the level expected or required of them.”
 So if you are unable to submit coursework by the deadline or sit an exam or in-class test because of exceptional circumstances that you could not have prevented you should submit a claim.

 A successful claim may result in being given an extension (maximum of 20 working days) or being granted Non-Submission a term used that means that you would be allowed to retake an assessment at the next available opportunity.
 This could be in the re-sit period or at a time agreed by your module tutor.

 The University’s Extenuating Circumstances Regulations can be found here.

 Claims should be submitted as soon as you are aware of the circumstances and no later than 5 working days after the original date of assessment.
 If your claim is late, you must complete the Late Claim section on the Extenuating Circumstances Form and provide evidence that supports your explanation of why the claim is late.
 Self-certification cannot be used as evidence for a late claim.

 Claims must be made using the Extenuating Circumstances Claim Form.
-You can request one in Advice Zone Online or from your USW campus Advice Zone.
-This applies to all students studying at the University, at the University’s Dubai Campus, at the University’s partner institutions, students studying University of South Wales courses through distance delivery and students studying on work placements or engaged in work-based learning.
+You can request one in Advice Zone Online.
+This applies to all students studying at the University, at the University’s partner institutions, students studying University of South Wales courses through distance delivery and students studying on work placements or engaged in work-based learning.

 You will receive Guidance Notes with your Extenuating Circumstances Claim Form.
 Please read them and make sure that you complete all of the sections that are relevant to you.